 The Department of Child & Family Studies (CFS) offers three academic programs: Applied Behavior Analysis (ABA), Child and Adolescent Behavioral Health (MSCABH), and Rehabilitation and Mental Health Counseling (RMHC).
 Six graduate certificates are also offered.

 Academics in CFS

 CFS’s growth from a research and training department to offering academic degrees and certificates is remarkable.
-The number of students, as well as the number of both undergraduate and graduate courses taught by CFS faculty has grown since 2006.
-CFS’s undergraduate teaching has grown by 1,154% and its graduate teaching has grown by 607%!
+The number of students, as well as the number of both undergraduate and graduate courses taught by CFS faculty continues to grow each year.
 Read more in our academic newsletter.